Probability distributions

 theme(axis.text.x = element_text(angle = 45, hjust = 1)) # Rotate x-axis labels for better visibility

-Taking another leap, let’s see what happens when the sample size reaches 1,000.
+Taking another leap, let’s examine the distribution when the sample size reaches 1,000.

 # Parameters